Keksoj/stream_stuff_on_a_sozu_channel/README.md

 ## How to run

-Be sure to have netcat installed and do in a separate terminal

-    nc -lkU socket
+The unix socket is created each time.
 To create the socket and listen to it.
 Then:

     cargo run